idexus/Sharp.UI/doc/gradients.md

-## Gradients
+# Gradients

-Example of a linear gradient brush
+An example of a linear gradient brush

 ```cs
 new Border